-Ruminate is pleased to announce that we are accepting entries for the 2016 Ruminate poetry contest, the Janet B. McCabe Poetry Prize, which will be judged by Alice Fulton.
-The winner of the Janet B. McCabe Poetry Prize will receive $1500 and publication in the Fall 2016 issue.
-The runner up will receive $200 and publication.
+Ruminate is pleased to announce that we are accepting entries for the 2017 Ruminate poetry contest, the Janet B. McCabe Poetry Prize, which will be judged by Shane McCrae.
+The winner of the Janet B. McCabe Poetry Prize will receive $1500 and publication.
+The runner-up will receive $200 and publication.

 Poetry Contest Guidelines